Bishalsingh/LoginWithPhp/README.md

 please follow the link

 #Pull the Project
-git init
+git init <br />
-git remote add origin https://github.com/Bishalsingh/LoginWithPhp.git git pull origin master
+git remote add origin https://github.com/Bishalsingh/LoginWithPhp.git <br />
+git pull origin master <br />

-make a database in phpmyadmin (In mine case it was demo_db) make a table users under it with username and password as columns
+make a database in phpmyadmin (In mine case it was demo_db) <br />
+make a table users under it with username and password as columns <br />

-keep it under xampp->htdocs->  and start localhost/projectname
+keep it under xampp->htdocs->  and start localhost/projectname <br />

 Ping me for any issues